lodestreams/wordpress-docker-compose/README.md

 # Replace <CHANGE_ME> with your exact domain name.
 # However, if you have multiple domains bound to one service,
 #   refer to https://github.com/jwilder/nginx-proxy#per-virtual_host
+# If it does NOT work, append to `/etc/nginx/vhost.d/default`
 sudo docker exec -it nginx sh -c "{ echo 'server_tokens off;'; echo 'client_max_body_size 10m;'; } > /etc/nginx/vhost.d/<CHANGE_ME>"
 ```